Physics for aliens and English for journalists: how to spend a weekend in new York city (April 10-12)

 Where: Online

-Read more: This course focuses on the development of skills of translation of scientific texts, mastering the grammar and vocabulary necessary for the understanding and adequate representation of the basic meaning of the text in the specialty.
+Read more: This course focuses on the development of skills of translation of scientific text, to master the grammar and vocabulary necessary for the understanding and adequate representation of the basic meaning of the text in the specialty.
 In addition, the course is focused on teaching the principles of annotation and abstracting of scientific text and making presentations of their research papers, what is included in the list of requirements for delivery of candidate examination in English language in higher education.

 The rate on the link.